ampproject/amphtml/ads/integration-guide.md

 As an adserver, publishers you support include a javascript library provided by you and place various ‘ad snippets’ that rely on the javascript library to fetch ads and render them on the publisher’s website.
 Since AMP doesn’t allow publishers to execute arbitrary javascript (like the library above), you will need to contribute to the AMP open source code to allow the amp-ad built-in tag to request ads from your ad server.

-For example : Amazon A9 server (documentation) can be invoked using following syntax.
+For example : Amazon A9 server can be invoked using following syntax :

 ```html
 <amp-ad width=300 height=250